EXHIBITION COAL MINE AND YOUTH MUSEUM

 - Advance tickets are not required for visitors.

-- The Mine Museum, Coal Camp, Youth Museum, and Mountain Homestead are open.
+- The Underground Tour, the Mine Museum, Coal Camp, Youth Museum, and Mountain Homestead are open.

 - Everyone is expected to follow social distancing requirements.